-You have a femoral nerve catheter (FNC), or a nerve block which is in your groin area.
-The block sends a drug through a yellow tube that numbs the upper thigh and top of the knee.
+You have a femoral nerve catheter, or a nerve block, which is in your groin area.
+The block sends numbing medicine through a tube to numb the upper thigh and top of the knee.
 At every shift change, your nurses will check the site and pump settings.
-The block should take away the amount of pain you feel and decrease the amount of narcotic pain medicines you need after surgery.
+The block should decrease the amount of pain you feel and the amount of narcotic pain medicines you need after surgery.

-The medicine comes in a pump that is programmed by the amount of medicine the doctors want you to have.
-In most cases, you will receive a small amount of medicine around-the-clock.
+The numbing medicine comes in a pump that is programmed to give you the amount of medicine prescribed by your doctor.
+In most cases, you will receive a small amount of medicine throughout the day.
 There is a button attached to your pump that you can push to give yourself an extra dose if you need it.
 Your nurse will explain to you how often you can push the button.
 This works best for pain on top of the knee.

-There are some risks to using a nerve block.
-One of the biggest risks to you is that you are more likely to fall after your surgery.
+The biggest risk is that a nerve block increases your risk of falling.
 Even if you have normal feeling in your leg, your muscles are weakened by the medicine.
 Falls can increase the time of your recovery and can cause injuries.
 This could require another surgery.